-If a patient DNAs their pre-assessment appointment and reasonable notice was given, the patient will be clinically reviewed, and a decision made whether to remove the patient from the waiting list.
+If a patient DNAs their pre-assessment appointment and reasonable notice was given, the patients clinical records will be reviewed, and a decision made whether to remove the patient from the waiting list.
 Throughout this time the RTT clock continues to tick.